ShutterDew/samsung-riscv/README.md

 ## Project Overview
 An **Smart light system** is a setup designed to automatically control the lighting based on the presence or absence of daylight or motion within its detection range.
 ### Features:
-✅ **Smart Light Control**: Switches light ON oe OFF based on daylight conditions
+1. **Smart Light Control**: Switches light ON or OFF based on daylight conditions
-✅ **Motion Detected**: LED brightness increases to 100% from it's default 50%
+2. **Motion Detected**: LED brightness increases to 100% from it's default 50%
-✅ **Energy Conservation**: Saves energy on street lights
+3. **Energy Conservation**: Saves energy on street lights

 ---